subwaymatch/byquiz/content/question/coding-python/print-hello-world/_question.md

 ---
-title: Multiplying two variables
+title: Print Hello World
-hint: An asterik `*` is used to multiply two values.
+hint: `print("Bye")` prints `Bye`.
 ---

-Can you multiply two variables `a` and `b`?
+Can you print "Hello World" to the console?